Clubs and Teams

 Rabbit Hill Snow Resort is proud to host several clubs and teams of athletes at our area!
 There is something for skiers and snowboarders of all ages.

-The Rabbit Hill Masters Racing Program is for adults (age 18 and over) of all abilities; from beginners to ex-racers.
-The program is led by certified CSCF coaches and provides a structured training plan with individual feedback.
-The program begins each season with technical skiing drills that progress to gate training and ultimately to running full slalom and giant slalom courses.
+The Masters Racing Program is for adults (age 18 and over) of all abilities; from beginners to ex-racers.
+The program provides a structured training plan with individual feedback from our ski coaches.
 Racers progress at their own pace in an environment that emphasizes fun and camaraderie.
-You will also have an opportunity to participate in races that are hosted at Rabbit Hill and other local resorts.
-These races provide a chance to compete and socialize with other like-minded racers.
+You also have an opportunity to participate in local races.

 Riders on Board